dutch-dwellings/dutch-dwelling-database/README.md

 python utils/CBS_load_tables.py $tableID
 ```

-If these datasets are required for the pipeline to run, make sure to include them in the `cbs()` function within `setup.py` so these will download during the setup.
+If these datasets are required for the pipeline to run, make sure to include them in the `cbs()` function within `setup.py` so that they will be downloaded during the setup.

 ## Running the date pipeline